 Did we mention this is perhaps the most phenomenal pork that you’ll ever taste?
 The meat is red to almost purple, looking more like beef steak, with lots of marbled fat, sweet and tender.
 Once you’ve tasted this meat you may be spoiled for life.

-We are currently expanding our herd.
-Piglets will be available for sale soon, and meat will be available before long.
-Please be in touch if you are interested in either.
+We generally have litters of piglets available in spring and fall.
+Whole or half hogs may be available at different times—be in touch if you are interested.
 We are passionate about promoting and preserving this fantastic breed of pig, and can talk all day about them.
 Let’s keep growing them!